seomago/seomago2/README.md

 ## Hello world!

-I'am a SRE / sysadmin engineer in [heart] with kubernetes, Rancher k3s!
+I'am a SRE / sysadmin engineer in [heart] with kubernetes, Rancher k3s, Weavescope!

 ## What I'm up to 👋